 One thing that we hoped when I initially researched the Aeotec switch, is that the relay function was completely isolated from the power input.
 Unfortunately, that’s not the case.
 So, you can’t just switch any voltage load with this switch.

 Also, the 3 V output on the device (that Aeotec intends for a touch panel) is always on, and not a switched output.
 For most people, those two things won’t matter a bit.
-For the tinkerers out there, hopefully I saved you a bit of time reverse engineering the function of the switch so that you can use it in your next creation.
-You can even integrate your smart switch with an open source home automation to create cool routines.
+For the tinkerers out there, hopefully, I saved you a bit of time reverse-engineering the function of the switch so that you can use it in your next creation.
+You can even integrate your smart switch with open-source home automation to create cool routines.

 If it sounds right for you, read other reviews and shop the Micro Smart Switch at Amazon now.
 If not, ask any other questions in the comments.